NixOS/nixpkgs/doc/languages-frameworks/python.md

 * `python.modules.tkinter`
 * `python.modules.readline`

-For convenience `python27Full` and `python26Full` are provided with all modules included.
+For convenience `python27Full` is provided with all modules included.

 All packages depending on any Python interpreter get appended